Fertility diagnosis left NI man 'broken and grieving'

 Chris said: "The impact this has on mental health is unreal.
 I've never dealt with it in my life.

-"It doesn't just impact on yourself, it can have a huge impact on the people around you too".
+"It doesn't just impact on yourself, it can have a huge impact on the people around you too."